nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ## Google Integration

-At any time, enter `sync` as a command and follow the on-screen instructions to begin automatically synchronizing your in-app tasks with Google Calendar.
+At any time, you can enter `sync` as a command and follow the on-screen instructions to begin automatically synchronizing your in-app tasks with Google Calendar.

 Any of your present and future tasks will be synchronized bidirectionally and automatically.
 If the same task is edited locally and on Google Calendar, changes made on Google Calendar will be prioritized during synchronization.